anhle271090/designing_a_microservice_architecture/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+## Better microservices

-Basically, The requirement is about building an Insurance Platform:
+Basically, the requirement is about building an insurance platform that can:
-* Managing insurance products with three levels and four lines of products
+* Manage insurance products with three levels and four lines of products
-* Allowing to custom product's attribute and premium formular
+* Allow customizing product's attributes and premium formulas
-* Allowing to custom workflow for sales and issuing policies
+* Allow customizing workflows for sales and issuing policies
-* Intergrating with multiple insurance providers
+* Integrate with multiple insurance providers
-* Supporting claim creation
+* Support claim creation

-## Which approach I used for this platform?
+### Which approach did I use for this platform?
 * Domain Driven Design: this is an approach to developing software for complex needs.
+  * To me, this approach is suitable for complicated business applications

+### 1. Stagetic phase/Designing architecture/High level picture.

-### Step 1: Define user stories
+#### Step 1: Defining user stories

-This is an example of how to buy an insurance.
+Start with application’s requirements, e.g. user stories/scenarios, non-functional requirements.
 <br/>
-<i>Note: this is only a simple example.
+<i>Note: This is an example of how to buy an insurance.
 It's not a full work</i>
 * User stories
   ```js
   UserStory InsuranceProduct{